English ship Constant Warwick (1645): English Civil War and Commonwealth Navy

-She was commissioned in 1645 under Captain John Gilson, who would hold command in to 1647.
+She was commissioned in 1645 under Captain John Gilson, who would hold command until 1647.
 In April 1647 she sided with the Royalists, however, in November she defected to the Parliamentary Navy.
 In November 1647 she was under command of Captain Robert Dare.
 In 1649 she was under Captain Robert Moulton Jr. She captured the Royalist ship Charles in May 1649.
 The Charles was incorporated into the Parliament Navy as the Guinea.
 Following the capture she was assigned to the blockade of Kinsale, Ireland.
 In 1650 she sailed with Robert Blake's Fleet to the Tagus for the blockade of Lisbon in 1650.
 She returned to Home Waters for service in the Irish Sea in 1651.
 In 1651 she came under the command of Captain Owen Cox.

 First Anglo-Dutch War

 Captain Cox sailed with Badiley's Squadron and participated in the Battle of Montecristo on 28 August 1652.
 In 1653 she was under Captain Upshott with Appleton's Squadron at the Battle of Leghorne on 4 March 1653.
 Later in 1653 she was under Captain Richard Potter until 1656 for service in Home Waters.
 She was off the Dutch coast during the winter of 1653/54.

 In 1657 She was under the command of Captain Robert Vessey.